-In conducting our audit we have met the independence requirements of the Corporations Act 2001.
+In conducting our audit we have complied with the independence requirements of the Corporations Act 2001.
 We have given to the directors of Westfield Management Limited a written Auditor's Independence Declaration, a copy of which is included in the directors' report.
-In addition to our audit of the financial report, we were engaged to undertake the services disclosed in the notes to the financial statements.
-The provision of these services has not impaired our independence.